vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     HTTP without Keycloak rejecting the host/scheme.
 The nip.io address changes every time the AKS load balancer IP changes, so keeping the typed field relaxed avoids having to rely on the deprecated CLI toggles.
   - The PostgreSQL connection now relies on the typed database fields (`spec.db.host`, `spec.db.port`, `spec.db.database`) so the operator never renders the legacy `--db-url` CLI flag that Keycloak 26 rejects at startup.
-CloudNativePG's cluster manifest disables server-side TLS for the demo, letting the generated JDBC URL work without extra flags.
-If you tighten the database's TLS policy, distribute the CA bundle and adjust the Keycloak database block accordingly so the runtime configuration continues to match the new security posture.
+CloudNativePG ships with TLS enabled by default and Keycloak negotiates it automatically, so no JDBC URL overrides are required.
+If you harden the database certificates (for example by switching to a private CA), distribute the new trust bundle and adjust the Keycloak database block accordingly so the runtime configuration continues to match the security posture.
 If you see Argo CD report `warning: You need to specify these fields as the first-class citizen of the CR: features,hostname-strict,db-url`, double-check that no overrides reintroduced those CLI switches—Keycloak will crash-loop with that configuration.
   - The operator-managed Ingress defaults to routing traffic to Keycloak over HTTPS.
 The demo keeps the public endpoints on